This page tells you about CT scans. You can find the following information

 To have the scan you lie on a couch that moves through the scanner.
 The radiographer controls the scan from outside the room.
 They can see you and talk to you all the time.
 You need to lie still.
 You won’t feel anything during the test.

-Most scans take about half an hour.
-Lying still for a long time can be difficult.
+The scan itself only takes about 10 to 15 minutes.
+But you should expect to be in the department for up to a couple of hours.
+Lying still during the scan can be difficult.
 Tell the radiographer if you get stiff and need to move.
-If you are likely to feel claustrophobic contact the department a few days before your test.
-The staff can arrange to give you medicine to help you relax.
+If you are likely to feel claustrophobic contact the department before your test.

 CT scans use X-rays and involve radiation.
-But the amount you have is small and won’t harm you.
-You should not have a CT scan if you are pregnant.
-Rarely, people have an allergic reaction to the contrast medium and the staff then give medicines to control the reaction.
+But the amount you have is small and won’t make you feel unwell.
+Apart from in an emergency, you should not have a CT scan if you are pregnant.
+Rarely, people have an allergic reaction to the contrast medium.
+If this happens, the staff give medicines to control the reaction.

 It usually takes from a few days to a couple of weeks to get the results.
 Contact your doctor if you have not heard anything after this time.

-Together these cross sections give a very accurate picture of where a tumour is and how big it is.
+Together these cross sections give a very accurate picture of where an abnormal area such as a tumour is and how big it is.
 They also show how close the area that needs to be treated or operated on is to major body organs.

-You usually have a CT scan in the X-ray department.
+You usually have a CT scan in the X-ray (radiology) department.
 But if you are having the CT scan to plan radiotherapy, you may have the scan in the radiotherapy department.
 When you arrive, you check in with the receptionist so the radiographers know you are there.
-Then you usually take a seat in the waiting room until someone calls you for your scan.
+Then you usually take a seat in the waiting room.

 When you are called, you may first go to a cubicle to take off your outer clothing.
 You may have to strip down to your underwear and put on a hospital gown.
 If you are just having a CT of your head, you may not be asked to undress.
-You must take off any jewellery in the area to be scanned because metal interferes with the machine.
+You must take off any jewellery in the area to be scanned because metal interferes with the images produced by the scanner.

-When you are ready, the radiographer or helper will take you into the scanning room.
+When you are ready, the radiographer or an assistant will take you into the scanning room.
 You will probably have to lie down on the machine couch on your back.
 Sometimes the scan is done with you on your side or lying on your front.
-You need to lie as still as you can, but you can breathe normally.
+You need to lie as still as you can.

 Some CT scans need special preparation beforehand.
 This is explained below for scans of different parts of the body.
-For some scans, you will have a drink or injection of contrast medium.
+For most scans, you will have a drink or an injection of contrast medium, or both.
 This is a dye that shows up body tissues more clearly on the scan.
-Before you have this, the nurse or radiographer will ask you about allergies or asthma as some people can be allergic to it.
-The injection may make you feel hot and flushed for a minute or two.
+You have the injection through a small thin tube (cannula) in your arm.
+The tube is left in place until 15 to 30 minutes after your scan, in case you have any problems after having the injection.

 If you are having a CT scan of your abdomen, you may be asked